rengas/greenit/README.md

-# Habit Tracker Plugin for Obsidian
+# Greenit Plugin for Obsidian

 A feature-rich plugin for Obsidian that helps you track your daily habits with an intuitive and visually appealing interface.